 Xylitol is an alternative artificial sweetener that many dentists recommend because it is so much better for your teeth than other sweeteners.
 Xylitol can help maintain a proper ratio of good and bad bacteria in your mouth, and may even help whiten your teeth.
 Xylitol can be found in a lot of sugarless gum, and chewing sugarless gum can also increase saliva flow, which also promotes oral health.

+A great way to encourage everyone in your family to eat more tooth-friendly meals is by cooking in bulk for everyone!
+Microwavable meals and snack foods may be convenient, but they’re not always the best option.
 Of course, you can (and should) enjoy the occasional treat!
 Remember that most things are better in moderation, and variety in your diet is very important for your overall health.
 Happy eating!